savirsuda/savirsuda.github.io/_posts/2021-5-28-Github-The-Goldmine-for-P1s-and-P2s-Sensitive-Information-Exposure-via-Github-by-a-Company-Employee.md

 - Join my Discord Server by clicking [here](https://discord.com/invite/VPtSS8gfZ4).
 - Not exactly a resource but I wanted to share with the community something else that I have been doing on the side, I am trying to start my own Online Print-On Demand Business using [Teespring](https://teespring.com/).

 [Here](https://savswag.creator-spring.com/) is the link to the store.
-If you like any of my designs there, buying them would support me alot and also, if you have any feedback on the designs, prices, or anything at all, please send me a Direct Message on my [Twitter](https://twitter.com/savxiety).
+If you like any of my designs there, buying them would support me alot(Use code `SUMMER21` for a 10% DISCOUNT.
+Valid till 1st June.) and also, if you have any feedback on the designs, prices, or anything at all, please send me a Direct Message on my [Twitter](https://twitter.com/savxiety).
 It would mean the world to me :)

 Thanks for Reading this, hope you enjoyed my blog :)